 Exit and emergency lighting are crucial safety features in buildings, but they serve slightly different purposes.

-• Emergency lighting, on the other hand, refers to a broader system of lights that illuminate escape routes and common areas in the event of a power outage.
-This ensures occupants can navigate hallways, stairwells, and open areas safely during an evacuation.
+On the other hand, emergency lighting refers to a broader system of lights that illuminate escape routes and common areas in the event of a power outage.
+This ensures occupants can safely navigate hallways, stairwells, and open areas during an evacuation.
 Emergency lights come on automatically when the normal power supply fails.

-Both exit signs and emergency lighting play a vital role in ensuring a safe and orderly evacuation during emergencies.
+Both exit signs and emergency lighting are vital in ensuring a safe and orderly evacuation during emergencies.

 There are various types of exit and emergency lighting available.
 Traditional incandescent bulbs were once common, but today, Light Emitting Diodes (LEDs) are increasingly favoured due to their energy efficiency and longer lifespan.